 Assign Tech – This action will assign a Technician to this batch.
 Select a user (technician) via the dropdown box at the top.
-See example image below.
+See first example image below the action buttons.

 Lab Testing – This action will open the Lab Testing window and allow you to add testing.
-More information on Lab Testing can be found on this page below.
+More information on Lab Testing can be found below.

 Receive Sample – This action will allow you to mark a batch as received samples.